minuuva/Currency-Exchange-Monitor/README.md

 ```

 **Dockerfile 🐳**
-The Dockerfile sets up the environment for the project.
+The Dockerfile configures the environment for the project.
 It:

 Uses Alpine Linux as a lightweight base image.
 Installs necessary dependencies: bash, curl, jq, and mysql-client.